CS222-UIUC/Discord-Sentiment-Analysis-Bot/README.md

 **Team Member Roles**

-Yash, Afif and Sumeet worked on the ML model training.
-Michael worked on the frontend Discord bot (media handler, media parser) and its interactions with the ML model.
+Yash, Sumeet and Afif worked on the ML model training.
+Afif worked on the media handler.
+Michael worked on the frontend Discord bot (media parser) and its interactions with the ML model.

 **Model .pkl File**